trusttri/multimodal-blockly/README.txt

 ---------------------------
 	There are two ways to run.

-	1.Start local server python -m SimpleHTTPServer and go to localhost:8000 2.Go to https://trusttri.github.io/
+	1.Start local server python -m SimpleHTTPServer in ~PATH/multimodal-blockly and go to localhost:8000 2.Go to https://trusttri.github.io/

 ---------------------------